 - tension headaches

-Increased photophobia can also occur due to temporary conditions, such as meningitis, conjunctivitis, and corneal abrasion, or due to long-term or recurrent conditions, such as glaucoma.
+Increased photophobia can also occur due to temporary conditions, such as meningitis, conjunctivitis, and corneal abrasion, or due to long-term or recurrent conditions,

 People with photophobia are particularly sensitive to bright lights, changes in lighting conditions, or flickering lights.
 They also may note that their migraine headache symptoms become worse based on lighting conditions.